-1. Display the key IDs of the authentication keys that are stored on the key management servers: security key-manager key query
+1. Display the key IDs of the authentication keys that are stored on the key management servers: security key-manager key guery yes, you need to complete some additional steps.

 After the ONTAP 9.6 release, you may have additional key manager types.
 The types are KMIP, AKV, and GCP.
 The process for confirming these types is the same as confirming external or onboard key manager types.